raidenblackout/AlbionRadar/README.md

 ## Contributions
-Any kinds of contributions are accepted, but we would love to see:
+Any kind of contributions are accepted, but we would love to see:

 1. TypeId and EntityType mappings for more in-game entities.
 Or corrections to existing mappings.
 You can find the mappings [here](https://github.com/raidenblackout/AlbionRadar/blob/main/AlbionDataHandlers/Assets/mob_info.json) (*We know there are many wrong mappings*)
 2. Refactoring and cleaning out the codebase.